 Arsenic (As) is one of the most to plant growth.
-Despite the growing this element on meristem activity study, short-term experiments wit whether plant growth impairment was studied by evaluating ap fragmentation and microtubule or that arsenate, at the lowest col parameters, whilst the other cond mitotic and labelling index (after b (through immunofluorescence).] metaphases increased, as did the mitotic spindles, which closely ana/telophase bridges were virtus onwards.
+Despite the growing this element on meristem activity study, short-term experiments with whether plant growth impairment was studied by evaluating api fragmentation and microtubule on that arsenate, at the lowest cor parameters, whilst the other cond mitotic and labelling index (after b (through immunofluorescence).
+T metaphases increased, as did the mitotic spindles, which closely ana/telophase bridges were virtua onwards.
 These data point to a p the main targets of As.

-Pea: Arsenic: Apical meristems: Aberrations: Immunofluorescence: TUNEL test
+Pea; Arsenic; Apical meristems; Aberrations; Immunofluorescence; TUNEL test